mmcodesso/resume/content/home/about.md

 # Biography

-Mauricio Codesso is a Ph.D Candidate at University of Santa Catarina.
+Mauricio Codesso is Ph.D Candidate at University of Santa Catarina.
 Currently he is Exchange Student at Rutgers Business School in New Jersey, USA.
 His research interests include artificial inteligence and machine learning techiniques as such deep learning applied into business problems resolutions.